 Subjects & Methods:

 The present study was done after getting the Institutional Ethical committee clearance.
-The school authorities were briefed regarding the purpose of the study and written permission was taken from them, before starting the study.
+The school authorities were briefed regarding the purpose of the study and written permission was taken from them before starting the study.

 The study was conducted in the Government School of an urban poor locality which comes under the community practice area of the Department of Community Medicine, Kempegowda Institute of Medical Sciences (KIMS), Bangalore, India.
 It was conducted from September 2014 to December 2014 as a part of World Rabies Day, 2014 activity.

-Subjects: One hundred and twenty one students of both sexes, aged between 14 and 16 years who had attended the school on the World Rabies Day, were enrolled in the study.
+Subjects: One hundred and twenty one students of both sexes, aged between 14 and 16 years who had attended the school on the World Rabies Day were enrolled in the study.

 Methods: All the study subjects were administered pre-test using a pretested, structured, self-administered questionnaire in the local language and the knowledge was assessed.
 After that, health education session was conducted by showing video on prophylaxis against rabies by Rabies in Asia (RIA) foundation and was explained in detail.
 Later, any questions from the study subjects regarding the same were answered.
 Subsequently, 3 months later, post–test was administered to the same students using the same self-administered questionnaire and the knowledge at that point of time was assessed.
 The overall data was analysed using SPSS version16.0.
 The descriptive statistics was computed and the Student paired T – test was used to compare pre & post- test score.